 Trump facing trial: What to know about the E Jean Carroll rape defamation case

+Trump on trial: What to know about the E Jean Carroll rape defamation case

+Nearly three decades after E Jean Carroll claims Donald Trump raped her in a dressing room, and three and a half years after she filed a defamation lawsuit against him, the pair are set to face off in court.
+Andrew Feinberg explains the case

 Decades after she was allegedly raped by a New York real estate mogul who would go on to be the 45th President of the United States, E Jean Carroll is getting her day in court.